Here you'll find cool stories, events, progress pics and other highlights of my surf art.

 '52 Chevy Derelict Styleline

-This project is a special commission from the owner of 4x4icon.com out of LA.
-It will be donated to help the "GoCampaign" charity, by Artful Surfboards.
+This project was a special commission from the owner of 4x4icon.com out of LA.
+It was donated to help the "GoCampaign" charity, by Artful Surfboards.
 The Chevy was a custom build for one of ICON4X4's clients.The artwork is all hand-painted using acrylic medium.
-Get in on the bidding on June 11th, maybe you can be the new owner of this surfboard!
+The winning bid ended up at $10,000!
+I'm so happy for the new owner and for what this money will do for the GoCampaign charities involved.

 Underwater scene painted on a Sailfish